Course Outline

 Learning Objectives:

-• Understand emerging threats and future security challenges for government.
+• Understand emerging threats and future security challenges in AI for government applications.

 Topics Covered:

-• Emerging threats: Deepfakes, advanced prompt injection, model inversion.
+• Emerging threats, including deepfakes, advanced prompt injection, and model inversion.

-• Building AI security communities and knowledge sharing for government.
+• Building AI security communities and knowledge sharing platforms for government agencies.

-Action Planning Exercise: Develop a 90-day action plan for implementing OWASP GenAI security practices in participants' organizations for government.
+Action Planning Exercise: Develop a 90-day action plan for implementing OWASP GenAI security practices in participants' government organizations.

 Requirements

-• A general understanding of web application security principles
+• A foundational knowledge of web application security principles for government use.

-• Basic familiarity with artificial intelligence and machine learning concepts
+• Basic understanding of artificial intelligence and machine learning concepts.

-• Experience with security frameworks or risk assessment methodologies is preferred
+• Prior experience with security frameworks or risk assessment methodologies is preferred.

 • Cybersecurity professionals